sylhare/sylhare.github.io/_posts/2023/2023-01-03-Graphql-optimization.md

 SELECT * FROM movies WHERE id = 7
 ```

-2. Then for each actor we have an independent call to db each time the resolver is called with the actor's id:
+2. Then for each actor, we have an independent call to db each time the resolver is called with the actor's id:

 ```sql
 SELECT * FROM movies WHERE id = 1